 These specific design and construction standards can also be found in the appropriate requirements of the American National Standards Institute (ANSI), Fair Housing Accessibility Guidelines (FHAG) and in HUD’s Fair Housing Act Design Manual.
-If a project is built in compliance with HUD’s Fair Housing Accessibility Guidelines (FHAG) requirements, a "safe harbor" for compliance purposes is created.
+Also see Appendix B for a sample checklist of accessible features.
+If a project is built in compliance with HUD’s Fair Housing Accessibility Guidelines (FHAG) requirements, a safe harbor for compliance purposes is created.

 Seven Basic Design and Construction Requirements

-In order to be in compliance with the Fair Housing Act, the "Fair Housing Accessibility FIRST” initiative have identified the following seven basic design and construction requirements that must be met:
+In order to be in compliance with the Fair Housing Act, the Fair Housing Accessibility FIRST initiative have identified the following seven basic design and construction requirements that must be met:

 An accessible building entrance on an accessible route: